-Burger King’s Goes Arthouse With Super Bowl Advert Featuring Andy Warhol Eating A Whopper
+Burger King Goes Arthouse With Super Bowl Advert Featuring Andy Warhol Eating A Whopper

-Burger King may not win any prizes for the biggest star names in their Super Bowl half-time advert or the biggest budget spent either.
+Burger King may not win any prizes for the biggest star names in their Super Bowl halftime advert or the biggest budget spent, either.
 But they certainly conjured up one of the most left-field and arthouse adverts in recent times, as the Daily Mail reports.

 Their 45-second advert featured world-famous pop artist Andy Warhol silently eating a Whopper.
 He takes the burger out of its box in silence and then unwraps the paper.

-Warhol then opens a bottle of Heinz Tomato Ketchup and proceeds to pour a dollop of the source onto the paper.
+Warhol then opens a bottle of Heinz Tomato Ketchup and proceeds to pour a dollop of it onto the paper.
 He then dips the burger in the sauce and begins to eat.
 The only sound heard during the clip is when Warhol struggles to get ketchup out of the bottle and is heard to say, “It doesn’t come out.”

-Burger King accompanied the advert with the hashtag, “#EatLikeAndy” above their logo.
+Burger King accompanied the advert with “#EatLikeAndy” above their logo.

 The footage was famously filmed in 1982 as part of a movie called 66 Scenes from America.
 It was directed by Danish experimental filmmaker Jorgen Leth.
 In the full scene, Warhol eats the entire burger before saying to the camera, “My name is Andy Warhol, and I just finished eating a hamburger.”